 Sherally Munshi is a law professor at Georgetown.
 She has a JD from Harvard Law School and a PhD in Literature from Columbia University.
 Before coming to Georgetown, she was a Perkins / LAPA Fellow at Princeton University.
 Her areas of scholarly interests include property law, immigration law, and critical legal theory.
 Her writing has appeared in the Yale Journal of Law & Humanities, the American Journal of Comparative Law, and Harper's.
 Prior to teaching, she worked as a lawyer in New York.

-Chandani Patel is Assistant Director of Faculty Programs and Services at the CTL, where she develops and facilitates pedagogical workshops and offers professional development services for faculty, postdoctoral, adjunct, and other instructors at Columbia.
-She focuses particularly on diversity and inclusion initiatives to foster more inclusive teaching and learning environments and to advance a more equitable higher education landscape.
+Chandani Patel is Director of Global Diversity Education and Training at NYU, where she works to build a robust diversity education curriculum in collaboration with colleagues in the Office of Global Inclusion, Diversity, and Strategic Innovation.
+Chandani focuses particularly on creating inclusive teaching and learning environments for students, faculty, and staff, and she is committed to advancing a more equitable higher education landscape.
+She has presented and facilitated numerous workshops and presentations on inclusive teaching, learner-centered teaching, active learning, metacognition, critical self-awareness, and advancing diversity, equity, and inclusion in higher education contexts.
 Chandani received a Ph.D. in Comparative Literature from the University of Chicago, and she holds a B.A. in Comparative Literature and an M.A. in Humanities and Social Thought from New York University.
 Her scholarly work focuses on the Afro-Indian Ocean, with particular attention to the literature of South Asians in Africa, as well as on literary connections between the Indian and Atlantic Ocean worlds.

 Amritjit Singh, Langston Hughes Professor of English at Ohio University, is currently a Fulbright-Nehru Visiting Professor of English at the University of Delhi.
 An internationally known scholar of American, South Asian, and Migration Studies, Singh has lectured and/or taught in more than a dozen countries in Europe, Africa, and Asia.
 Books edited or authored by him include: The Novels of the Harlem Renaissance (1976, 1994); Indian Literature in English, 1827-1979: An Information Guide (1981); India: An Anthology of Contemporary Writing (1983); Conversations with Ralph Ellison (1995); Memory and Cultural Politics (1996); Postcolonial Theory and the United States (2000); Collected Writings of Wallace Thurman (2003); Interviews with Edward W. Said (2004); and The Circle of Illusion: Poems by Gurcharan Rampuri (2011).
 He has served in leadership positions in organizations such as MELUS, USACLALS, and SALA.
 He received the MELUS Lifetime Achievement Award in 2007 and the SALA Distinguished Achievement Award in Scholarship in January 2014.
 In 2014, he also received Ohio University’s Faculty Award for Excellence in Global Engagement.